Edward Teller: Early life and work

-Ede Teller was born on January 15, 1908, in Budapest, Austria-Hungary, into a Jewish family.
-His parents were Ilona (née Deutsch), a pianist, and Max Teller, an attorney.
-He attended the Fasori Lutheran Gymnasium, then in the Lutheran Minta (Model) Gymnasium in Budapest.
-Of Jewish origin, later in life Teller became an agnostic Jew.
+Ede Teller was born on January 15, 1908, in Budapest, then part of Austria-Hungary, into a Jewish family.
+His parents were Ilona (née Deutsch), a pianist, and Miksa Teller, an attorney.
+He attended the Minta Gymnasium in Budapest.
+Teller was an agnostic.
 "Religion was not an issue in my family", he later wrote, "indeed, it was never discussed.
 My only religious training came because the Minta required that all students take classes in their respective religions.
 My family celebrated one holiday, the Day of Atonement, when we all fasted.
 Yet my father said prayers for his parents on Saturdays and on all the Jewish holidays.
 The idea of God that I absorbed was that it would be wonderful if He existed: We needed Him desperately but had not seen Him in many thousands of years."
-Teller was a late talker and developed the ability to speak later than most children, but became very interested in numbers, and would calculate large numbers in his head for fun.
+Teller was a late talker, but he became very interested in numbers and, for fun, calculated large numbers in his head.

 Teller left Hungary for Germany in 1926, partly due to the discriminatory numerus clausus rule under Miklós Horthy's regime.
-The political climate and revolutions in Hungary during his youth instilled a lingering animosity for both Communism and Fascism in Teller.
+The political climate and revolutions in Hungary during his youth instilled a lingering animosity toward Communism and Fascism.

-From 1926 to 1928, Teller studied mathematics and chemistry at the University of Karlsruhe, where he graduated with a Bachelor of Science in chemical engineering.
+From 1926 to 1928, Teller studied mathematics and chemistry at the University of Karlsruhe, from which he graduated with a Bachelor of Science in chemical engineering.
 He once stated that the person who was responsible for his becoming a physicist was Herman Mark, who was a visiting professor, after hearing lectures on molecular spectroscopy where Mark made it clear to him that it was new ideas in physics that were radically changing the frontier of chemistry.
 Mark was an expert in polymer chemistry, a field which is essential to understanding biochemistry, and Mark taught him about the leading breakthroughs in quantum physics made by Louis de Broglie, among others.
-It was this exposure which he had gotten from Mark's lectures which motivated Teller to switch to physics.
+It was his exposure to Mark's lectures that initially motivated Teller to switch to physics.
 After informing his father of his intent to switch, his father was so concerned that he traveled to visit him and speak with his professors at the school.
-While a degree in chemical engineering was a sure path to a well-paying job at chemical companies, there was not such a clear-cut route for a career with a degree in physics.
+While a degree in chemical engineering was a sure path to a well-paying job at chemical companies, there was no such clear-cut route for a career with a degree in physics.
 He was not privy to the discussions his father had with his professors, but the result was that he got his father's permission to become a physicist.